NAE1

-NEDD8-activating enzyme E1 regulatory subunit is a protein that in humans is encoded by the NAE1 gene.
+NEDD8-activating enzyme E1 regulatory subunit is a protein that in humans is encoded by the NAE1 gene (previously APPBP1).

 Function

 The protein encoded by this gene binds to the beta-amyloid precursor protein.
 Beta-amyloid precursor protein is a cell surface protein with signal-transducing properties, and it is thought to play a role in the pathogenesis of Alzheimer's disease.
 In addition, the encoded protein can form a heterodimer with UBE1C and bind and activate NEDD8, a ubiquitin-like protein.
 This protein is required for cell cycle progression through the S/M checkpoint.
 Three transcript variants encoding different isoforms have been found for this gene.

 APPBP1 (Amyloid Precursor Protein-Binding Protein 1) binds to the Amyloid Precursor Protein (APP) carboxy terminal domain.
 APPBP1 is a multi-functional protein with activities in neuronal tissues.
 APPBP1 also bonds with UBA3 (ubiquitin-like protein-activating enzyme 3) to form the NEDD8 activating enzyme (NAE).
 Activated NEDD8 is an enzyme that regulates multiple cellular pathways.